 The online library

-Since January 2005, the library of the Bodoniano Museum has become part of the Parma Library Center and has obtained the qualification in the Index from the ICCU (Central Institute for the Single Catalog).
-At the same time, the computerized filing of the volumes began: part of the book heritage is therefore already available online, while for the other works the paper catalog is obviously available.
+Since January 2005, the library of the Bodoniano Museum has become part of the Parma Library Center and has obtained the qualification in the Index from the ICCU (The National Centre for the Union Catalogue).
+At the same time, computer filing of the volumes began, all of which are searchable online.